sjames-au/dotfiles/README.md

 None: all required tools are installed as part of the setup process.

+### Manual Terminal Configuration

+- Add Terminal.app to Full Disk Access in Settings > Privacy & Security > Full Disk Access
+- Add Terminal.app to App Management in Settings > Privacy & Security > App Management

+Once Kitty is installed, you will also need to add the above permissions for Kitty.

 ### Installation

 1. **Install chezmoi and initialize with this repository:**